Only 6 tornado warnings have been issued for DC proper since 2005

 WASHINGTON — Trees bending to the will of the wind, power lines snapping, and streets looking more like rivers-- that was the chaotic scene over the D.C.
 Metro area Thursday evening, just before a tornado warning was, rather unexpectedly, issued for the region.

-While tornado warnings impacting the surrounding region occur more frequently, this was only the sixth time in 17 years that a warning including the District proper was issued, according to records kept by Iowa State University.
+While tornado warnings impacting the region surrounding D.C. occur more frequently, this was only the sixth time in 17 years that a warning including the District proper was issued, according to records kept by Iowa State University.

+Tornadoes in D.C. are rare.
+Between 1950 and 2017, there have only been six tornadoes to hit the District's boundaries, with most of them producing minor damage.
+Tornado data from the Storm Prediction Center shows that in 2001, an F3 tornado-- which can produce winds between 136 and 165 mph -- moved through D.C.

+From 2005 - 2021, 436 tornado warnings were issued across the DMV, but only six included the District itself.

 Based on the amount of moisture in the atmosphere, the CAPE (convective available potential energy) and wind shear (a change of wind speed or direction with height), forecasters knew the wind would be the main threat, along with the risk for flash flooding.